spacemeshos/protocol/p2p/01-overview.md

 ## What is P2P?

-[Peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) is a distributed application architecture that allows sharing of data and resources among nodes, called peers, that are similarly privileged (i.e., no single server or master node has any special capabilities).
-The P2P architecture also distributes workloads by partitioning the network into smaller subnetworks where each node has access to and communicates with a small number of nodes in the same subnetwork.
+[Peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) is a distributed application architecture that allows sharing of data and resources among nodes, called peers, that are similarly privileged.
+This means that no single server or master node has any special capabilities, unlike in a client-server architecture.

 Historically, peer to peer technology has mainly been used for file sharing, as popularized by [Napster](https://en.wikipedia.org/wiki/Napster), VoIP services like Skype and, more recently, [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent).
 Other usage cases have emerged, including distributed file systems and of course blockchain technology.